VT-Collab/Reward-Learning-with-Intractable-Normalizers/WorkExample/README.md

     pip install -r requirements.txt
 ## Instructions
-To run a demonstration of the normalizer runs, run `python main.py`.
-The initial settings define an initial 1000 run test summing the total error for each normalizer approximation of theta.
+To run a demonstration of the normalizer runs, run `python main.py` (or ' python main_alt.py').
+The initial settings define an initial 1000-run test summing the total error for each normalizer approximation of theta.

 You can also provide arguments to adjust the run parameters of the code: